-- Operate the machine only after reading and understanding the contents of this manual. - Never allow children to operate the vehicle.
+- Operate the machine only after reading and understanding the contents of this manual.
+A replacement manual is available by sending complete model and serial number to: The Toro® Company, 8111 Lyndale Avenue South, Minneapolis, Minnesota 55420. - Never allow children to operate the vehicle.
 Never allow adults to operate it without proper instructions.
 Only trained and authorized persons should operate this vehicle.
 Make sure all operators are physically and mentally capable of operating the vehicle. - This vehicle is designed to carry only you, the operator, and one passenger in the seat provided by the manufacturer.
 Never carry any other passengers on the vehicle. - Never operate the vehicle when under the influence of drugs or alcohol. - Become familiar with the controls and know how to stop the engine quickly. - Keep all shields, safety devices and decals in place.
 If a shield, safety device or decal is malfunctioning, illegible, or damaged, repair or replace it before operating the machine. - Always wear substantial shoes.
 Do not operate the machine while wearing sandals, tennis shoes, or sneakers.
-Do not wear loose fitting clothing or jewelry which could get caught in moving parts and cause personal injury. - Wearing safety glasses, safety shoes, long pants, and a helmet is advisable and required by some local safety and insurance regulations. - Keep everyone, especially children and pets, away from the areas of operation. - Before operating the vehicle, always check all parts of the vehicle and any attachments.
+Do not wear loose fitting clothing or jewelry which could get caught in moving parts and cause personal injury.

+- Wearing safety glasses, safety shoes, long pants, and a helmet is advisable and required by some local safety and insurance regulations. - Keep everyone, especially children and pets, away from the areas of operation. - Before operating the vehicle, always check all parts of the vehicle and any attachments.
 If something is wrong, stop using vehicle.
-Make sure the problem is corrected before vehicle or attachment is operated again.

-- Since gasoline is highly flammable, handle it carefully. - Use an approved fuel container. - Do not remove the cap from the fuel tank when the engine is hot or running. - Do not smoke while handling fuel. - Fill the fuel tank outdoors and to about one inch below the top of tank (bottom of filler neck).
-Do not overfill. - Wipe up any spilled fuel. - Operate the vehicle only outdoors or in a well ventilated area. - Use only an approved nonmetal, portable fuel container.
+Make sure the problem is corrected before vehicle or attachment is operated again. - Since gasoline is highly flammable, handle it carefully. - Use an approved fuel container. - Do not remove the cap from the fuel tank when the engine is hot or running. - Do not smoke while handling fuel. - Fill the fuel tank outdoors and to about one inch below the top of tank (bottom of filler neck).
+Do not overfill. - Wipe up any spilled fuel. - Operate vehicle only outdoors or in a well ventilated area. - Use only an approved nonmetal, portable fuel container.
 Static electric discharge can ignite fuel vapors in a ungrounded fuel container.
 Remove the fuel container from the bed of the vehicle and place it on the ground away from the vehicle before filling.
 Keep the nozzle in contact with the container while filling.
 Remove equipment from vehicle bed before filling. - Check the safety interlock system daily for proper operation.
 If a switch should malfunction, replace the switch before operating machine.